The Case of Mavrin and Others in Balakovo

 Case History

-In May-June 2021, the residents of the city of Balakovo were under surveillance, their conversations were recorded.
-Considering peaceful discussions of the Bible to be extremism, the FSB opened a criminal case and received permission to search the homes of believers.
-A month later, security forces invaded 8 homes of Jehovah’s Witnesses.
-Aleksey Bogatov, Vladimir Mavrin, Yevgeniy Fomashin, Andrey Murych and Sergey Tyurin were placed in a temporary detention facility after night interrogations.
-Two days later, they were imprisoned in a pre-trial detention center 170 km from home.
-The court repeatedly extended the period of stay of believers in the pre-trial detention center, as a result of which they spent 10 months in custody.
-In January 2023, the court ruled to change the measure of restraint for believers to a ban on certain actions.
-The trial of the believers began in June of the same year.
+In 2021, the residents of the city of Balakovo were under surveillance, their conversations were recorded.
+Considering peaceful discussions of the Bible to be extremism, the FSB initiated a criminal case and received permission to search the homes of the believers.
+A month later, security forces invaded eight homes of Jehovah’s Witnesses.
+Aleksey Bogatov, Vladimir Mavrin, Yevgeniy Fomashin, Andrey Murych and Sergey Tyurin were placed in a temporary holding facility after interrogations held at night.
+Two days later, they were transfered to a pretrial detention center 170 km from home.
+They spent 10 months in custody.
+In January 2023, the court ruled to change the preventive measure against the believers to a ban on certain actions.
+In November 2023, the district court announced the verdict: Aleksey Bogatov and Vladimir Mavrin a 6-yesr suspended sentence; Andrey Murych, Sergey Tyurin and Yevgeniy Fomashin fined 300,000 rubles.

 • #